MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/da-always-on-vpn-migration/da-always-on-migration-overview.md

 ## Next step

-[Plan your migration](da-always-on-migration-planning.md).
+[Plan the DirectAccess to Always On VPN migration](da-always-on-migration-planning.md).
 The primary goal of the migration is for users to maintain remote connectivity to the office throughout the process.

 ---